 Hello there!
 I'm James.
-I'm a software developer working in Cambridgeshire, England.
+I'm a software engineer based in Cambridgeshire, England.

 Take a look at some of the things I've made or written about, or have a look at my github account.